 2015 Investec Derby

-Now sponsored by Investec, the Derby is the world's greatest flat race and the oldest continually run sporting contest in the world.
-The race was first run in 1780 when Diomed claimed his place in history and the 2015 Investec Derby on 6th June was the 236th renewal of the middle distance classic for three-year-olds.
+Now sponsored by Investec, the Derby is the world’s greatest flat race and the oldest continually run sporting contest in the world.
+The race was first run in 1780 when Diomed claimed his place in history and the 2015 Investec Derby on 6th June will be the 236th renewal of the middle distance classic for three-year-olds.

 The Derby has thrown up three 100/1 winners since its inception, but none in the last 100 years, while the shortest odds winner was Ladas at 2/9 way back in 1894.
 The biggest ever field in an Epsom Derby was 34 in 1862 and just 4 horse took part in the 1794 running.

 The fastest winning time at Epsom of 2m 31.33s was set by Workforce as recently as 2010 and the widest winning margin of 10 lengths marked Shergar’s 1981 success, both of which were trained by Sir Michael Stoute.